Article

 Rising global inflation, and rising interest rates to combat them, has taken its toll on many earlier-stage growth stocks in recent years.
 Fears over higher borrowing costs tend to hit nascent companies harder, and higher inflation reduces the value investors place on future profits.
 Some share prices also got ahead of themselves in the post-Covid investing frenzy in 2021.

-Will Scottish Mortgage recover?
+Will the Scottish Mortgage share price recover?

 What is Scottish Mortgage’s investment approach?